jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

     authority from the hands of the national representatives of the believers definitely averted.
 (BA 18-Oct-1927)

-A similar tradeoff is given in the use of committees and andvisory bodies in the same letter, advising them not to grant "undue discretion to bodies that should be regarded in no other light than that of expert advisers and executive assistants."
-But the primary point is given: centralization is a problem.
+The primary point is given: centralization is a problem to be avoided.
+Elected assemblies frequently do not have within themselves the manpower to carry out their edits, and it is frequently necessary to bring into being committees and task forces to carry out actions.
+But there is a limit to this; elected bodies may not delegate away their decision-making abilities by granting "undue discretion to bodies that should be regarded in no other light than that of expert advisers and executive assistants."
+Likewise, the following was written with respect to a national body:

-In general, however, this is a point of moderation, and there is certainly no ability of Local Spiritual Assemblies to act independently without review.
-This is a matter of principle, not pragmatics.

-On the other hand, elected assemblies may not delegate their own decision-making powers to their own appointed committees.
-For instance, the following was written with respect to a national body:

     Any tendencies towards decentralization, or the delegation of authority to any person or body to make decisions on matters which